imranh2/imranh2.github.io/_posts/2020-05-21-kubespray-ingress-loadbalancer.md

 `group_vars/k8s-cluster/addons.yml`

 ```
-# Enable the deployment of NGINX Ingress
+# Enable the deployment of ingress-nginx
 # But don't enable the HostNetwork stuff as we'll be using MetalLB as LoadBalancer
 ingress_nginx_enabled: true
 ingress_nginx_host_network: false